weishiy/my-resume/README.md

 ## Deployment

-The website is deployed on GitHub Pages.
-Only the Vite-generated `dist` folder content is pushed for deployment, which is slightly different from the approach shown in the tutorial.
+The website is deployed on GitHub Pages using the b1 branch.
+Only the Vite-generated dist folder content is pushed to the b1 branch for deployment, which is slightly different from the approach shown in the tutorial.

 ## Author